ppednekar25/Pednekar_Putnam_Lab_Notebook/_posts/2025-06-09 Nudibranchs from New England.md.md

 Image : A individual of the shaggy mouse nudibranch found on a mussel bed (2025).

-Lastly, nudibranchs are cool and so are you!!!
+# Lastly, nudibranchs are cool and so are you!!!
 This post was just to enlighten cool creatures like the nudis that exists in the intertidals of the world and often go unnoticed.

-All the other images are clicked by me throught the Olympus TG-6 camera.
+All the images included in this post are clicked by me through the Olympus TG-6 camera *apart* from the cool click of the _Goniobranchus trimarginatus_ by my dad.

-WELCOME TO THE SEA SLUG FAN CLUB!!!!
+# WELCOME TO THE SEA SLUG FAN CLUB!!!!